rajakprogrammer/BUILDING-A-CUSTOM-LR-1-PARSER-FOR-JSON/README.md

-This paper provides the improvement of a custom LR(1) parser for parsing JSON (JavaScript Object Notation) facts, a extensively used format for information interchange in cutting-edge internet packages.
+This code provides the improvement of a custom LR(1) parser for parsing JSON (JavaScript Object Notation) facts, a extensively used format for information interchange in cutting-edge internet packages.
 The LR(1) parser, regarded for its deterministic and efficient bottom-up parsing technique, is especially applicable for dealing with complex and nested systems normally determined in JSON.
 The parser is designed to handle JSON’s context-free grammar, which includes objects, arrays,